Senchal Wildlife Sanctuary: Geography

-It is one of the oldest wildlife sanctuaries of India and covers an area of 38.6 km2.
+Senchal Wildlife Sanctuary is one of the oldest wildlife sanctuaries of India and covers an area of 38.6 km2.
 The elevation ranges from 1500 to 2600 m.

-It provides habitat for barking deer, wild boar, Himalayan black bear, Indian leopard, jungle cat, rhesus monkey, Assam macaque, and Himalayan flying squirrel.
-The sanctuary is also rich in bird life.
-The two Senchal lakes supply drinking water to the town of Darjeeling.
+Ecology

-The sanctuary consists of compactly blended natural and man-made forests.
-Oak is the most represented, followed by Kapasi, Katus, Kawla, Champ, etc.
+The sanctuary consists of compactly blended natural and human-made forests.
+Oak is the most represented, followed by Kapasi, Katus, Kawla, Champ..

-The temperature range is from 1.7 during the cold season to 18.9 degrees Celsius during the hot season.

-Note: The map alongside presents some of the notable locations in the subdivision.
-All places marked in the map are linked in the larger full screen map.
+In 2022, a Satyr tragopan was sighted.

+Tourism

+Darjeeling's first cycle-only trail was opened in the park in January 2017.